syncfusion-content/javascript-docs/js/Chart/Chart-Dimensions.md

 ## Setting size relative to the container size

-You can specify the chart size in percentage using **size** property.
+You can specify the chart size in percentage by using the **size** property.
 The chart gets its dimension with respect to its container.

 {% highlight html %}